Cuteness may earn compensation through affiliate links in this article.

 Kneading is Normal

-Cats who ingest nonfood objects like blankets suffer from a condition known as pica.
+Cats who ingest nonfood objects like blankets could suffer from a condition known as pica.
 If you notice this type of behavior, get your cat to the vet for a checkup because ingesting fabrics can cause an intestinal blockage and may indicate an underlying medical issue.
 Make sure your cat has appropriate items to mouth, such as Kong Refillable Catnip Toys, which stand up to sharp kitty claws and teeth without coming apart.

 Kneading vs. Destructive Scratching

 Cats usually knead while sitting calmly on a blanket and may extend their claws into the fabric of the blanket while doing so.
 Scratching, on the other hand, can be destructive and usually occurs when the cat stretches her front paws out horizontally or vertically and pulls them back toward herself, with all claws extended to sharpen them.